svobik7/next-roots/README.md

 ## 10. Migrating from 1.x to 2.x

 Breaking change is that `parsePathname` is no longer used to detect current roots context values.

+Another change is that schemas are now separated according to locale which makes initial load even smaller.
+Also current context values are pushed directly to page component so router pathname is not parsed every time new page is rendered.

-So migrating to 2.x requires following steps to be done:
+Migrating to 2.x requires following update in your `_app`:

-1. Replace `parsePathname` in your `_app`

 ```tsx
 // import RootsContext, { parsePathname } from 'next-roots/context'